meilisearch/landing/README.md

 ## 🔎 Meilisearch

-Our main repository is [Meilisearch](https://github.com/meilisearch/meilisearch).
+The Meilisearch code base is available in [this repository](https://github.com/meilisearch/meilisearch).

 You can learn more about Meilisearch and its features in our [documentation](https://docs.meilisearch.com).

-## 📚 Documentation

-Our [documentation website](https://docs.meilisearch.com) is hosted in a [public GitHub repository](https://github.com/meilisearch/documentation).

 ## 🤝 Contributing

-Hey!
-We're glad you're thinking about contributing to Meilisearch!
+We're glad you're thinking about contributing to Meilisearch's landing page!
 Feel free to pick an [issue labeled as `good first issue`](https://github.com/meilisearch/landing/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), and to ask any question you need.
 Some points might not be clear and we are available to help you!

 Also, we recommend following the [CONTRIBUTING](./CONTRIBUTING.md) to create your PR.

 ## 💌 Contact

 You want to get in touch with us?
 [Discover how](https://docs.meilisearch.com/learn/what_is_meilisearch/contact.html#contact-us).

-## We are hiring! 🌍

-You can check the open positions on [this page](https://jobs.lever.co/meili).